-- being measured by the IRG such that I have a measure of assurance that the IRG does not perform and is apart from any operational work on mortgage servicing and reports to the Chairman of the Audit Committee, who has no direct operational responsibility for mortgage servicing;23 - 2) has sufficient authority, privileges and knowledge to effectively implement and conduct the reviews and Metric assessments contemplated in the Judgment and under the terms and conditions of the Work Plan; and24 - 3) has personnel skilled at evaluating and validating processes, decisions and documentation utilized through the implementation of the Servicing Standards.25
+2) has what appears to be sufficient authority, privileges and knowledge to effectively implement and conduct the reviews and Metric assessments contemplated in the Judgment and under the terms and conditions of the Work Plan; and 38

+Exhibit D, Paragraph C.3.Exhibit D, Paragraph C.7.

+38 Exhibit D. Paragraph C.8.

+3) has personnel skilled at evaluating and validating processes, decisions and documentation utilized through the implementation of the Servicing Standards.39